Illinois Motorcycle Licensing

 - You should have 10 – 15 minutes to warm up before taking your test (this time may be slightly shortened or extended based on availability).
 You will not be allowed to practice for longer than 30 minutes; after this amount of time, riders often tire and suffer from over-practicing, resulting in poorer test performance.

 - Choose a bike that is the same or similar to the bike that you used in class.
 If you feel uncomfortable with a given bike, do not use it.
-It will be difficult for any of the instructors or the examiner to sympathize with you if fail your test because you chose to use a bike that you were not comfortable on.

 If you pass: